pliablepixels/zoneminder_viewer/README.md

 * Windsurf was **well ahead** of copilot agent mode and its integrated experience is more convenient
 * **Writing detailed PRDs did not work for me**.
 It confused the agents way too much to get to a working system.
 It was great to start, but end result was a massive mess to actually get to a running app.
-* Starting small and incrementally building the app worked much better
+* **Starting small and incrementally building** the app worked much better
-* Being super specific helps, but almost to a point that you have to be the guiding expert
+* **Being super specific helps**, but almost to a point that you have to be the guiding expert
-* It operates least frustratingly when the problem it is solving doesn't have a lot of dependencies on other aspects of the app
+* **Isolate what you want it to fix with minimal dependencies** - It operates least frustratingly when the problem it is solving doesn't have a lot of dependencies on other aspects of the app
-* The agents work better by creating problems and then trying to fix them (takes a lot of time though, but it eventuall gets there).Get used to seeing the agent produce poor code with confidence and break everything.
+* **Get used to it breaking code and fixing it iteratively** - The agents work better by creating problems and then trying to fix them (takes a lot of time though, but it eventuall gets there).Get used to seeing the agent produce poor code with confidence and break everything.
 Don't give up though - keep guiding it on errors (if it is not able to self detect - sometimes it can if the output is on a terminal, but if its UI app related, it won't know)
-* **super important** Know when to break the agent loop with human intervention.
+* **Know when to break the agent loop with human intervention**.
 Break up the problem statement into smaller chunks if the old request keeps producing problems (ask it to undo X steps).
 If you see the agent mess up over and over again and breaking up the problem doesn't help, just do it manually.
 At some point, you will need to own your time.
 And this is where I'll say, stay off what the industry calls _vibe coding_.
 Use prompts when you need, write code when you need.
-* It is critical to assess what it generates.
+* **Fact check code**:It is critical to assess what it generates.
 Just because it works doesn't mean it is right.
 Here is one of many examples:
    * It struggled to get the authentication code right.
 The app uses a common pattern - you use a login API and it  gets back access and refresh tokens.
 When I gave it instructions to use access and refersh tokens and auto refresh when it expires, it implemented this approach by trying an API - if the answer was a 401, then it would re-login.
 It completely ignored the expiry times that came with the tokens.
 It also did not carry over the auth tokens to other URLs.
 Many other mistakes, such as inventing a new endpoint to refresh a token, when the API page did not list such and endpoint.

 ![](images/monitors.png?raw=true)

 * There is a solid place for these tools.
 They get you started reasonably well, but don't go overboard.
 You still need to be the "expert" and you still need to know when these tools go for a loop (not kidding)!
 * They are good at solving contained jobs.
-* They are _very_ _very_far from being you
+* They are _very_ _very_ far from being you
 * I don't yet buy the notion that AI code is better quality.
 I'm not seeing it yet.
 I actually think they repeatedly produce lower quality code.
-But I do buy them saving you a lot of time, if you know how to use them (corollary: If you don't, you'll spend a lot of time generating truck loads of tech debt and wasting your time)
+But I do buy them saving you time, if you know how to use them (corollary: If you don't, you'll spend a lot of time generating truck loads of tech debt and wasting your time).
+Great options that it is reasonably good at are:
+   * Document generation for code or design.
+Use it as a starting point.
+   * Test case generation (unit tests, which are isolated)
+   * Understanding the codebase (including getting to a part of the code that does something you are looking for)
+   * Analyze debug logs (well, not always, but in general, it can help you understand what is going on)
-* Build reusable libraries whenever you can.
-Automated AI code is not a replacement for well structured libraries: if reducing time to market for repeated tasks is why ytou are using AI.
+* **Build reusable libraries whenever you can.
+Automated AI code is not a replacement for well structured libraries**: if reducing time to market for repeated tasks is why ytou are using AI.
 Sure you can use AI to generate those libraries, but everything I said above applies.
 Use it judiciously.

 ## Building the Project